 As mentioned above, the Illinois General Assembly adjourned on May 31, 2011 before action was taken on legislation establishing rate review authority.
-The Department will continue to work with legislators to pass the bill, and is currently considering regulatory action in order to comply with the basic federal standards for an effective State review program.
+The Department will continue to work with legislators to pass the bill, and is currently considering alternative regulatory action.

-The Department conducted several meetings during the third quarter, both internally as well as in conjunction with representatives from Oliver Wyman, to establish its process for reviewing rates.
-Insurance Analysts will work to organize information from the Illinois Web Portal and SERFF and check for its completeness.
-Oliver Wyman is then responsible for conducting a review for completeness, information sufficient for actuarial review, comments regarding any rate increases, and all other information at the level of detail required by HHS.
-Oliver Wyman will review the rate increase to determine if it exceeds the 10 percent threshold for further review.
-If the increase exceeds 10 percent, Oliver Wyman will conduct an in-depth review consistent with the standards required by HHS and issue a report to the Department's actuary as to whether the rate increase is reasonable.
+The Department conducted several meetings during the fourth quarter, both internally as well as in conjunction with representatives from the Department's actuarial consultants, to implement its process for reviewing rates.
+Insurance Analysts work to organize information from the Illinois Web Portal and SERFF and check for its completeness.
+The consultants are then responsible for conducting a review for completeness, information sufficient for actuarial review, comments regarding any rate increases, and all other information at the level of detail required by HHS.
+The consultants review the rate increase to determine if it exceeds the 10 percent threshold for further review.
+If the increase exceeds 10 percent, the consultants conduct an in-depth review consistent with the standards required by HHS and issue a report to the Department's actuary as to whether the rate increase is reasonable.
 The Department's Actuary will then review the report and make a final determination.
 The Department's final determination and explanation of its analysis will be provided to CMS within five business days of the determination.